1) “IF/ELSE” with the Merge function

 }

-1. Usage in the Code: However, there is no condition in your code that checks the value of var.extra_node_group to determine whether or not to create the extra node group.
-The code snippet you provided is defining the extra node group within the self_managed_node_groups block without any conditional logic.
+var.extra_node_groupto determine whether or not to create the extra node group.
+The code snippet you provided is defining theextranode group within theself_managed_node_groupsblock without any conditional logic.

 self_managed_node_groups = {